How To Find Jobs in Japan

 Many people believe that having studied Japanese at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

-With the high level of Internet usage in Japan, the Internet is now the easiest place Japanese jobs search.
+With the high level of Internet usage in Japan, the Internet is now the easiest place for jobs in Japan.
 Some of the job websites are available in English but many are available only in Japanese.
 However, it is always best to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.
 In the more modern companies, e-mail applications are accepted.

 Networking and contacts are very important in finding jobs in Japan - so much so that even personal introduction is a requirement to get some jobs.
 Without the right qualifications and connections, the best job-seeking efforts may not even be enough to obtain an interview.
 Networking is the best approach for finding the right position.
 Employers rely heavily on referrals for foreign candidates, personal introductions and personal contacts.